 At first, they brought Indian cotton cloth, glass beads, cinnamon and pepper, Chinese silk, and Central Asian horses and knotted rugs.
 From Egypt and Syria, they brought linen and wool cloth, blown glass, ivory, dates, gold, and silver.
 Arabian rulers themselves forced enslaved people to dive for pearls, and also to gather perfumed incense – frankincense and myrrh.
 They sold great quantities of these things to West Asia, Central Asia, Egypt, and Europe at high prices.

-Around 500 AD, thanks to improvements in camel saddles, these traders began to use camels rather than donkeys to move their trade goods across the Arabian Peninsula.
+Around 500 AD, thanks to improvements in camel saddles, these traders began to use more camels than donkeys to move their trade goods across the Arabian Peninsula.
 New trade goods appeared: East African gum arabic and coffee, Indian steel and sugar, Central Asian paper and Chinese porcelain.
 But there were more changes too: about the same time, Roman traders figured out how to sail down the Red Sea and around the Arabian Peninsula to India, and cut out the Arabian middleman; also more trade began to go further north, by way of Palmyra.
 Many men in the Arabian peninsula began fighting instead as mercenaries for the Roman Empire and the Sassanian Empire, who were always fighting each other.
 That brought in money.

 But at the same time, there was a catastrophe: after some centuries of slow decline, the great dam at Ma’rib became too old to keep up anymore.
 Too much silt had piled up behind the dam.
 In 570 or 575 AD, the dam finally broke.
 There was no more water for the fields, and thousands of people had to move out of Yemen to find new land.